-This unit will develop an understanding of the chemical behaviour of important elements and compounds in the environment, with an emphasis on aquatic, marine, atmospheric and soil chemistry.
-Topics include aspects of inorganic (eg metals, chelating agents, particulates) and organic pollutants (eg insecticides, herbicides, industrial chemicals); pollutants in the aquatic environment; industrial, rural and urban water treatment; introductory soil chemistry; the Greenhouse Effect and urban air pollution.
+This unit will develop an understanding of the chemical behaviour of important chemical elements and compounds in the environment, with an emphasis on aquatic, marine, atmospheric and soil chemistry.
+Topics include aspects of inorganic pollutants (eg metals, chelating agents, aerosol particulates) and organic pollutants (eg insecticides, herbicides, other chlorinated hydrocarbons); water quality and industrial, rural and urban water treatment; introductory soil chemistry; the Greenhouse Effect and urban air pollution.

 The Unit not only meets the needs of chemists but has direct relevance to students with interests in earth sciences, life sciences and environmental science.

 |Available as student elective?||Yes|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.